Family Provision Claims | By Lawyers

 • Item icon Mediation

-Mediation is compulsory after proceedings are commenced but can be conducted by agreement at the parties’ expense – often at the estate’s expense – before proceedings are commenced.
-Usually, a matter will not be set down for hearing unless it has already been to mediation before a private mediator, ...
+Mediation is virtually compulsory after proceedings are commenced but can be conducted by agreement at the parties’ expense – often at the estate’s expense – before proceedings are commenced.
+Usually, a matter will not be set down for hearing unless it has already been to mediation before a private ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.